cdl-geneseo/geneseo-dictionary/T/Tweet.md

 # Tweet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tweet

 Created by  Unknown User (mtr7) on Apr 29, 2015

 Related to Twitter.
 Verb describing the act of posting something on Twitter.  &quot;Did you see her tweet. she is totally talking about her ex-girlfriend&quot;.
 Romig, S-Z, 2015.